 - Students will submit their proposals, via email, to the History Department chair in early August.
 (The chair will send out a reminder email.)
 The department faculty will review the proposals to determine the viability of the projects.
 Those students whose projects are deemed acceptable will be admitted into the Honors program.
 The history faculty will strive to make these determinations by the beginning of classes.
 Accepted students should change their registration from Senior Seminar 490 to Senior Honors 497, for which they will need the chair’s signature.

 II.
 Structure and Expectations of the Honors Program

 Honors students and faculty members will meet at least three times in small groups throughout the fall, and once in the spring before the March break.
-Groups will consist of no more than six students.
+Groups will consist of no more than four students.
 Students and advisors in each small group are responsible for reading all the first chapters discussed in the fall meetings.
 Each student will be assigned a primary and secondary faculty advisor.
 At the end of the year, the primary and secondary advisors are responsible for reading the theses assigned to them.
 Students and their primary and secondary advisers should maintain close and regular contact throughout the year (email, regular office meetings, etc.), and advisors should return students’ draft chapters with written comments in a timely fashion.
 (Students are of course free to consult with other History faculty as the circumstances dictate.)

 Every year at least one faculty member (normally the department chair) is assigned to supervise the Honors program.
 The supervisor should make sure throughout the course of the year that both students and advisors understand the guidelines laid out here, and that groups are meeting regularly.
 The supervisor is also responsible for arranging the visits of outside examiners in the spring.